Lewis & Clark College

 Business and Finance 503-768-7800

 Lewis & Clark College is accredited by the Northwest Commission on Colleges and Universities.
-Lewis & Clark is a member of the American Council on Education, the Association of American Colleges, the College Entrance Examination Board, and the Northwest Association of Private Colleges and Universities.
+Lewis & Clark is a member of the American Council on Education, the College Entrance Examination Board, the Northwest Five Consortium, and the Northwest Association of Private Colleges and Universities.
 Lewis & Clark is on the approved lists of the American Chemical Society and the American Association of University Women.

 Lewis & Clark Graduate School of Education and Counseling is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.